 Before they were married and with two children, Tanya and Jack knew each other from Crossroads School.
 Jack was too afraid to ask Tanya out, though, and it wasn’t until 2005 that they reconnected.
 The musically inclined, interfaith pair (Tanya wasn’t raised in any faith and Jack is Jewish) have a hilarious cover of “Shallow.”
 The pair keeps their family away from the spotlight, but have two teenage boys: Samuel and Thomas.
 Jack spoke to Balance Media about the possibility of an early retirement, citing his family as a big reason.
 “I don’t like going away from Tanya and the boys.
 I spend too much time away from home.”

 I’ve had my eye on these two recently for Leslie’s Oscar performance and the welcoming of their second baby, Able Phineas (born March 2021).
-Nicolette was raised in Los Angeles to a Jewish mother and a Black father.
+Nicolette was raised in Los Angeles in an interfaith family with a Jewish mother.
 The pair were married under a chuppah (Jewish wedding canopy) with Nicolette’s father officiating.
 When Able was born, Leslie captioned a beautiful photo of their first child, Lucille Ruby, holding him: “More life!
 One whole week with our Abe.
 Watching Nicolette give birth to these kids…?
 Simply, the bravest acts I’ve ever witnessed from a foot away.
 I love you, sweetheart and I am in awe.
 Our little family bursts at the seams with joy!
 And gratitude.”
 What a family full of love, am I right?

 Judith and her partner, Wendy, are well known in the academic world for their work with universities and academia.
 Aka, two genius ladies.
 Judith grew up with a Jewish Orthodox mother and a Jewish Reform father and has left her mark on the world with radical theories.
 The two have a son, Isaac.
 Judith told The Cut: “Once, when he was younger, I said, ‘So, how is it for you having queer parents?’
 He said, ‘That’s not the hard part.
 The hard part is having two academics.’ ” We can’t get enough of this smart and talented family.